 eToro does, however, incorporate many social elements into its available research tools when it comes to market sentiment.
 For example, rather than show sentiment based on all users – only the trades of top traders are used to calculate sentiment data (taking it a step above the usual sentiment tools brokers provide).
 In addition, collective commentary about an instrument will appear as a stream of updates from users to give you an idea of what other traders are posting about in the eToro network, compared to StockTwits, for example.

 There are also screeners, and gainers and losers are shown within the platform.
 Overall, the research offering has a good foundation but can be improved.
-For example, adding video content and incorporating the economic calendar and headlines would help fill the gap in the research tools on the eToro platform.
+For example, adding news headlines and incorporating the economic calendar into the platform experience would help fill the gap in the research tools available on the eToro platform.

 Platforms & Tools

-After transitioning from its old WebTrader platform, decommissioned in April 2017, the latest generation eToro platform is web based and provides a rich experience.
-An array of innovative tools wrapped into a modern platform design are provided, yet like any new platform, early versions can be buggy.
-For example, after deleting my browser cache files, certain platform configuration settings were lost after I logged back into eToro.
+After transitioning from its old WebTrader platform, decommissioned in April 2017, the latest generation eToro platform is web based and provides a richer experience.

 Starting with watchlists, it was easy to carry out basic operations and do things quickly, such as creating several watchlists and adding instruments by searching available markets, as well as placing a trade from each watchlist directly.
 Although there were only a few optional columns in the watchlist, they were the most essential for trading.

 Another nice feature was the ability to drag and move around watchlist items and change the view.
 The list is highly dynamic and has been incorporated throughout the platform.
 It is also the starting place to set an alert or open a chart window.
-For example, you can even add customer service to your watch list, which is innovation at its best.
+For example, you can even add customer service to your watch list, which is an ingenious approach to innovation when it comes to watch list functionality.

-Charting was seamless, with nearly 70 indicators, 14 drawing tools, and easy zooming in and out of price data.
+Charting was seamless, with 66 indicators, 14 drawing tools, and easy zooming in and out of price data.

 The drawing tools could be made more accessible by moving them to the upper toolbar of the chart window.
 In the current setup, they are bundled together with the technical indicators.
 Drawback aside, the charts are user-friendly.